Rachel Prusko, PhD, MA, BA

 About

-I'm an early modernist, with a research focus on Shakespeare and his contemporaries; I research and teach in the field of children's literature as well.
+I'm an early modernist, with a research focus on Shakespeare and his contemporaries; I also research and teach in the fields of youth cultures and children's literature.
 I'm an Edmontonian born and raised, but spend plenty of time south of the border, as most of my family is scattered across the U.S. I've been teaching university English courses since 2000, beginning at Grant MacEwan University and then moving to North Hennepin College in Minnesota.
 I returned to the University of Alberta in 2010 to pursue my PhD, and have been happily studying and teaching here ever since.
 When I'm not working, I can usually be found at the barn, hanging around with my kids and our horses.

 Research